 Today, however I do have a room update for you.
 I got the gallery wall up, and, you guys, I love it.
 You may remember, about a month ago, I shared a gallery wall I did in my daughter’s room with clipboards and inspirational quotes.
 The wall I did in the Master Bedroom is totally different, and I used a completely different method to create it, so here we go.

-Start by trying various ways of putting the frames together, and if you’re struggling to figure out a pattern, head on over to Pinterest, where there are a bazillion gallery wall templates (I did).
+Start by trying various ways of putting the frames together, and if you’re struggling to figure out a pattern, head on over to Pinterest, where there are a bazillion gallery wall templates (that’s what I did).
 Once you’ve got an idea, try it out on the floor, and make adjustments until you like what you see.

 Because gallery walls often involve various shapes and sizes, use paper bags (or other paper products) to make cutouts of the frame shapes.
 Make sure you lay the frame onto the paper with the back side down, as sometimes the front of the frame is a bit smaller.
 Trace the frame as close to the edge as you can, and cut it out.